gblokland/prep_ref_panels_sumstats/README.md

 Step 2

-Download GWAS summary statistics into ~/sumstats.
+Download GWAS summary statistics into ~/sumstats, using the 3 download_*.sh scripts.

 Step 3